 Section 1.
 The University of Arkansas at Little Rock William H. Bowen School of Law seeks to attract and admit applicants who have the ability to complete the program successfully, who have diverse backgrounds and experience, and who will make a positive contribution to the Law School and the University, the legal profession, and to the State of Arkansas.

-The Law School will foster and maintain equality of opportunity in legal education without discrimination on the basis of race, color, religion, national origin, gender, gender identity, sexual orientation, age, veteran’s status, or disability.
+The Law School will foster and maintain equality of opportunity in legal education without discrimination on the basis of race, color, religion, national origin, gender (including identity and expression), sexual orientation, age, veteran’s status, or disability.

 The Law School is committed to providing full opportunities for the study of law and entry into the profession by members of underrepresented groups, particularly racial and ethnic minorities, and is committed to having a student body that is diverse with respect to gender, race and ethnicity.